JiayuanDing100/Position-Bias/README.md

 Next 12 Clauses |  0.05\% |

 ## NOTE

-clause_keywords_emotion_rewrite_regularized.txt dataset is further proposed after paper submission, so the performance is not reported in the paper.
-We strongly recommend people to have a try on this new benchmark without position bias to verify your model.
+-- **clause_keywords_emotion_rewrite_regularized.txt dataset is further proposed after paper submission, so the performance is not reported in the paper.
+We strongly recommend people to have a try on this new benchmark without position bias to verify your model.**

 ## Cite